Banned in America

 Cyclamate is 30-50 times sweeter than sugar, depending on concentration, making it the least potent of the commercially used artificial sweeteners.

-The bad news for cyclamate started to appear in 1966, when a study reported that intestinal bacteria could desulfonate cyclamate and produce cyclohexylamine, a compound that was suspected to have toxicity in animals.
+The bad news for cyclamate started to appear in 1966, when a study reported that intestinal bacteria could desulfonate cyclamate and produce cyclohexylamine, a compound that was suspected of having toxicity in animals.
 In 1969, another study showed that the 10 parts cyclamate and 1 part saccharin (another artificial sweetener) commonly used, increased the incidence of bladder cancer in rats.

-In 1969 the FDA announced that cyclamate would be banned in the US as of September 11, 1970.
+In 1969 the FDA announced that cyclamate would be banned in the U.S. as of September 11th, 1970.
 In 1973 Abbott Laboratories claimed they were unable to reproduce the 1969 rat study and they petitioned the FDA to lift the ban.
-Seven long years later the FDA acted, and denied the petition.
+Seven long years later, the FDA acted and denied the petition.
 A second petition was filed to lift the ban in 1982.

 In 1985 the Cancer Assessment Committee of the FDA Center for Food Safety and Applied Nutrition concluded that cyclamate is NOT a carcinogen.
 The National Academy of Sciences also conducted a comprehensive review and they too concluded cyclamate does not cause cancer.

-You should probably read that sentence again because of its mind numbing stupidity.
-Cyclamate is being kept off the market until they can prove it's not a tumor promoter in ANIMALS...since when are animals getting artificial sweeteners?
+You should probably read that sentence again because of its mind-numbing stupidity.
+Cyclamate is being kept off the market until they can prove it's not a tumor promoter in ANIMALS...which may or may not indicate how they will act in humans.
 And the second part of the statement where they have to prove it doesn't cause cancer when mixed with OTHER substances.
 What is the company that makes it supposed to do?
 Test every possible substance under the sun to see if it causes cancer...then if it DOESN'T, mix it with cyclamate to see if TOGETHER they do?

 It's so unbelievably moronic as to boggle the mind.
-I'm all for protecting the public, but this looks like a case of a federal agency that's too bull headed to admit when they're wrong.
-As of November 2006 the FDA ban was still officially in place for the United States.
+I'm all for protecting the public, but this looks like a case of a federal agency that's too bullheaded to admit when they're wrong.
+As of January 2021, the FDA ban was still officially in place for the United States.